 If you do, especially as a beginner, you are going to get confused by low timeframe noise.

 Because a trend depends on the timeframe for which you are analyzing the trend.

-Market moves simultaneously on all timeframes.
+The market moves simultaneously on all timeframes.

 A 15 min uptrend, could simply be a retracement on the 1 hour within a strong downtrend.

-Price movement aligns to specific time cycles.
+The price movement aligns with specific time cycles.